 Add the raspberries and stir a couple of times.
 Next, gently stir the chocolate chips into the batter.

 Fill the cups of a muffin tin pan (ad) with liners, then add batter to the very top of each one.
 Sprinkle sugar on top of each muffin.
-Bake as directed below.
+Bake as directed in the recipe card.

 To make muffin tops rise, you have to implement a little science.